 The Company maintains a deferred share unit plan.
 Under this plan, non-employee members of the Company's Board of Directors may elect to receive DSUs, in lieu of cash remuneration, for director fees that would otherwise be payable to such directors or any portion thereof.
 The number of units received is equivalent to the fees earned and is based on the fair market value of a Class B non-voting share of the Company's capital stock on the date of issue of the DSU.
 When dividends are paid on Class B non-voting shares of the Company, the equivalent value per DSU is calculated and the holder receives additional DSUs in lieu of actual cash dividends based on the fair market value of a Class B non-voting share of the Company.
 DSUs cannot be redeemed or paid out until such time as the director ceases to be a director.
-A DSU entitles the holder to receive, on a deferred payment basis, either the number of Class B non-voting shares of the Company, a cash amount equal to the fair market value of an equal number of Class B non-voting shares of the Company on the redemption date.
+A DSU entitles the holder to receive, on a deferred payment basis, either the number of Class B non-voting shares of the Company equating to the number of his or her DSUs or, at the election of the Company, a cash amount equal to the fair market value of an equal number of Class B non-voting shares of the Company on the redeemption date.